Happy April!

 It struck a chord.
 Here’s why:

-A hinge is the thing that connects two pieces of something, like a door to a cabinet.
-The hinge enables the door to work with the cabinet.
-It also provides structural support.
-However, if the hinge is off, the two pieces don’t work correctly.
-At first, a loose or squeaky hinge is just an annoyance.
-But if nobody shows up to fix it, the door starts to hang funny, and eventually it falls off.
+However, if the hinge is off, the two pieces don’t function effectively.
+At first, you notice the hinge is a little loose or squeaky.
+At that point, it’s just an annoyance.
+But if nobody shows up to fix it, the door starts to hang funny and it doesn’t close right.
+Eventually it falls off.
 The damage is often irreparable.

 It’s the same with your marriage or relationship.